Gavin-Niederman/scone/README.md

 # Scone

-A simple tick based game engine.
+A simple tick based game engine with an ecs.